Scooter and Moped Accident Lawyers

 Contact Our North Carolina Scooter & Moped Accident Lawyers Today

 If you’ve been in an accident while riding a scooter or moped that was caused by the negligence or recklessness of another driver, call the experienced North Carolina scooter and moped accident lawyers at Hardison & Cochran toll free at 800-434-8399 today, or fill out our online contact form.
-We represent victims of moped and scooter accidents in Raleigh, Cary, Wake County, Research Triangle Park, Durham and elsewhere in the Triangle, as well as in Fayetteville, Dunn, Southern Pines, Wilmington, Person County, Greensboro and the Triad, and throughout the state of North Carolina.
+We represent victims of moped and scooter accidents in Raleigh, Cary, Wake County, Research Triangle Park, Durham and elsewhere in the Triangle, as well as in Fayetteville, Dunn, Southern Pines, Wilmington, Person County, Greensboro, Greenville and the Triad, and throughout the state of North Carolina.